BRCC (BRC Inc.) has powerful results

-As of Wednesday, BRC Inc.’s (NYSE:BRCC) stock closed at $5.01, down from $5.17 the previous day.
-While BRC Inc. has underperformed by -3.09%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BRCC fell by -69.07%, with highs and lows ranging from $34.00 to $5.00, whereas the simple moving average fell by -33.11% in the last 200 days.
+A share of BRC Inc. (NYSE:BRCC) closed at $4.99 per share on Tuesday, down from $5.05 day before.
+While BRC Inc. has underperformed by -1.19%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BRCC fell by -74.99%, with highs and lows ranging from $34.00 to $4.86, whereas the simple moving average fell by -32.55% in the last 200 days.

 Sponsored